-[20] Business, wholesale.
+Business, wholesale.
 Business establishments that generally sell commodities in large quantities or by the piece to retailers, jobbers, other wholesale establishments, or manufacturing establishments.
 These commodities are basically for further resale, for use in the fabrication of a product, or for use by a business service.

+Call Center.
+An establishment primarily engaged in answering telephone calls and relaying messages to clients or in initiating or receiving communications for telemarketing purposes, such as promoting clients' products or services, taking orders for clients, or soliciting contributions or providing information for clients.

+Car wash.
+Any building or premises or portions thereof used for washing cars, trucks or other similar vehicles.

+Catering Establishment.
+An establishment that specializes in the preparation of food or beverages for social occasions, such as weddings, banquets, parties, or other gatherings, with or without banquet facilities for these private pre-arranged occasions that are not open to impromptu attendance by the general public.

-[21] Cemetery.
-A cemetery is an area of land set apart for the sole purpose of the burial of bodies of dead persons or animals and for the erection of customary markers, monuments, and mausoleums.
+Cemetery.
+A cemetery is an area of land set apart for the purpose of the permanent interment of dead human bodies (including their cremated remains) or animal bodies and for the erection of customary markers, monuments, and mausoleums and may include a memorial garden.

-[22] Change of occupancy.
+Change of occupancy.
 The term "change of occupancy" shall mean a discontinuance of an existing use and the substitution of a use of a different kind or class.
 Change of occupancy is not intended to include a change of tenants or proprietors unless accompanied by a change in the type of use.